segurosfalabella/imperium-worker/README.md

 # Introduction

-**[imperium-worker](https://github.com/segurosfalabella/imperio-worker)** is an application that connect with a manager to receive orders and execute jobs. **[imperium-worker](https://github.com/segurosfalabella/imperio-worker)** is developed with Golang and works as an agnostic jobs dispatcher.
+**[imperium-worker](https://github.com/segurosfalabella/imperio-worker)** is an application that connect with a manager to receive orders and execute jobs.
+It is developed with Golang and works as an agnostic jobs dispatcher.

 # Requirements
  * No one